node-projects/gauge.webcomponent/README.md

 # included components

+- node-projects-double-gauge  -> a port of https://github.com/boonzaai/doublegauge
+- node-projects-css-gauge -> a port of https://github.com/rotvalli/css-gauge
-node-projects-gauge-js -> a port of https://github.com/bernii/gauge.js to typescript and a webcomponent node-projects-css-gauge -> a port of https://github.com/rotvalli/css-gauge node-projects-canvas-gauges -> a port of https://github.com/Mikhus/canvas-gauges (wip) node-projects-double-gauge  -> a port of https://github.com/boonzaai/doublegauge
+- node-projects-gauge-js -> (WIP) a port of https://github.com/bernii/gauge.js to typescript and a webcomponent
+- node-projects-canvas-gauges -> (WIP) a port of https://github.com/Mikhus/canvas-gauges

 # use: